 Elden Ring is a true masterpiece from FromSoftware.
 The game is an RPG that follows the spirit of Dark Souls and lets you follow different routes and builds, such as Elden Ring Arcane build.
 This build includes blood/bleed weapons that build up the blood loss of the enemies and make them explode.
 When they explode, it deals tons of damage to the enemies.

 To help you with this, we’ve prepared a list of some of the best Blood Weapons in Elden Ring.
 These best bleed weapons will surely make your Elden Ring playthrough easy.
-While you’re at it, consider reading Elden Ring Strength Weapons guide.

 What Are Bleed Weapons In Elden Ring?